slurmulon/bach/docs/index.md

 > **Legal Notice**
 >
-> This project is open-source, **non-proprietary** and does **not claim** any legal rights to the term "bach", Johann Sebastian Bach, any of his musical works or any of their performances or renditions.
+> This project is open-source, **non-proprietary** and the author(s) **do not claim any legal right** to the term "bach", Johann Sebastian Bach's musical works or any of their performances, recordings or renditions.
 >
-> The name `bach` was chosen because it sounds like "bash" and, most importantly, celebrates one of the most influential musicians of all time.
+> The name `bach` was chosen for the project because it sounds like "bash", and, most importantly, celebrates one of the most influential musicians of all time.
 >
 > All of the examples of `bach` code and tracks in this guide are entirely homemade and assumed to be unique in musical nature.
-Any similarities or infringements that are perceived between our examples and copyrighted material are purely coincidental.
+Any similarity or infringement that's perceived between copyrighted material and the content of this guide, or the `bach` project as a whole, is purely coincidental.